Donald DePoy: Education

 DePoy graduated from Buffalo Gap High School in Buffalo Gap, Virginia in 1968, where he appeared in the senior play.
 DePoy graduated from Blue Ridge Community College in Weyers Cave, Virginia with an A.S. degree in Education in June 1970.
-He received a B.A. in Mass Communications in June 1975 from the Newport News Institute in Newport News, Virginia.
 In December 1992 he was awarded a B.U.S. degree in Liberal Studies from the University of Maine at Orono, where he later received an M.Ed. in Social Studies Education (May 1994) and a Ph.D. in the cultural context of bluegrass music (December 1996).

 Teaching

 DePoy worked for the Virginia Community College System as a media specialist and lecturer throughout the 1970s, teaching courses in Beginning and Advanced Bluegrass Banjo and Beginning and Advanced Guitar.
 From 1995 to 2005, DePoy was assistant professor at the New England School of Communication in Bangor, Maine, teaching courses in music appreciation, electronic and web page production, desktop publishing, multi-media production, multiculturalism, advertising, and public relations.
 During the same period, he served at Husson College as graduate and undergraduate adjunct faculty, teaching courses in social science, marketing/public relations, and communication technology.
 He has taught sociology at the college level in Virginia at James Madison University and Bridgewater College.
 He serves as adjunct professor at Eastern Mennonite University where he teaches all the bluegrass instruments.

 Noted by some as "Dr. Bluegrass", DePoy has dedicated his life to teaching and preserving the music he plays, which he terms "Southern mountain music style of Appalachia".
-In 2013 he became a certified Pete Wernick Jam Instructor.
+In 2013, he became a certified Pete Wernick Jam Instructor.